tysonlind/tysonlind/README.md

 - 👀 I’m interested in opportunities in web development
 - 🌱 I’m currently learning PYTHON, FLASK, NODE.JS, REACT.JS, JAVASCRIPT, HTML, CSS, and SQL
 - 💞️ I’m looking to collaborate on interesting web projects
-- 📫 How to reach me tysonfloydlind@gmail.com (subject:Github collaboration)
+- 📫 How to reach me: tysonfloydlind@gmail.com (subject:Github collaboration)

 <!---
 tysonlind/tysonlind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.